BlogEmergency Care Planning

 Remove or disable hazards

 Disable the stove (turn off the gas or remove knobs), remove sharp objects, lock up medications, and secure cleaning products.
+This is non-negotiable.

 3